KishanMandora/atlan-demo-center/README.md

 ## 🚀 Features

 - Searching through the CMS content
-- Filtering based on Topic and Duration
+- Filtering based on Topic, Duration and Data Analyst Mode.
 - Sorting based on Popularity or Recency
 - Grid and List View
 - Infinite Scroll